justin-hale/moonfall-recaps/content/sessions/session-8.md

 - The Iron Claws are now actively pursuing Silas by name—meaning his current identity has been compromised.

 Other shocking reveals include:
-- **Olivia’s family cat**, Bodega, is implicated in drug smuggling—using produce to transport a dangerous eye-drop drug called "V".
+- **Olivia’s friend**, Bo Dega, is implicated in drug smuggling—using produce to transport a dangerous eye-drop drug called "V".
 - Olivia is devastated to learn her local bodega may have been a front for narcotics.

 ## 💰 Loot Recap & Equipment Shopping